buidlrs/events/ethereum workshop/README.md

 ## Truffle framework

 Truffle framework makes the development and deployment process smoother by creating a framework for development.
-The the framework will help to easily create and deploy the DApp.
+Truffle framework will help to easily create and deploy the DApp.

 ```
 npm install -g truffle